cerb/cerb.github.io/pricing/cloud.md

 You can easily configure Cerb to use remote mail services if desired.

 With Cerb Cloud, we provide you with a subdomain worth of temporary email addresses, like __*@example.cerb.email__.
-You can send and receive email from any of these addresses (e.g. billing@, support@, sales@), which makes it much practice routing work to the appropriate groups/buckets in Cerb.
+You can send and receive email from any of these addresses (e.g. billing@, support@, sales@), which makes it much easier to practice routing work to the appropriate groups/buckets in Cerb.

 We also configure SPF, DKIM, and DMARC records for these temporary email addresses so you can [test our mail deliverability](http://cerb.io/docs/quick-start/#send-a-message-to-test-mail-deliverability).